 The Annual UC Davis Interdisciplinary Graduate and Professional Student Symposium (IGPS) is an opportunity for graduate and professional students from all disciplines to share their current work with each other, the campus, and the wider community!
+This year's Interdisciplinary Graduate and Professional Student Symposium (IGPS) will be held on April 7-8, 2016 at the UC Davis Conference Center.

 - Chancellor's Grand Prize for Best Oral Presentation